-Want a kayak for 2020 without the headache of storage and transportation?
+Want a kayak without the headache of storage and transportation?
 We researched 60+ foldable and inflatable kayaks and chose the best 8 to put to the test during hundreds of hours on the water.
 We spent months paddling across lakes, over waves, and down rivers to push their limits.
 With the aid of friends, dogs, snacks, and kiddos, we fully explored the capacity and comfort of each model.
 We enlisted the help of novice and expert paddlers to see how easy they are to set up, handle on the water, and pack back into the trunk.
 No matter what kind of paddler you are, we've found the perfect inflatable - or foldable - kayak for your aquatic adventures.Related: Best Kayaks

 Best Overall Kayak, No Inflating Required